El Rushbo documented to be almost always right now, almost 99.6% of the time.

 I think he just doesn't want to get in the way of the Republican Party as it commits suicide.

-I think that if you have a line, and the line is it's been a decade that it took us to get into this mess, two unfunded wars, two unfunded tax cuts.
+I think that if you have a line, and the line is, it's been a decade that it took us to get into this mess.

 I have started to move things, turn them around.

-I thought today especially was very, very effective because even though he was on the defensive, he was relaxed, and he also made excellent points about the need to invest in infrastructure.
+I thought today especially was very, very effective because even though he was on the defensive, he was relaxed and he also made excellent points about the need to invest in infrastructure.

-He talked about the middle class, he said I'm not anti-Wall Street, which he needed to do because coming from New York, up there, we think he's anti-Wall Street.
+He said, I'm not anti-Wall Street, which he needed to do because coming from New York, up there, we think he's anti-Wall Street.

-All right, now we played that sound right earlier.
+Now, we played that sound like earlier.

 I heard it last night live watching Fox.

-I thought, what an what what what sophistry?
+I thought, what sophistry?

 I mean, that's genuine stupidity or ignorance.

-That That take on this.
+That take on this.

 Nobody's buying Obama was great.